sudan/RuleEngine/README.md

 # RuleEngine

-A generalized promotion rule engine for products which allows to define rules for discounts without requiring a code changes
+A generalized promotion rule engine for products which allows to define rules for discounting without requiring a code change

 # Technologies used